busla/fis-manager/README.md

-tki
+FIS - Manager
 ===

-Member management system for the Icelandic Taekwondo Association (TKI)
+Member management system for Taekwondo clubs.

 The main purpose of this application is to administrate clubs, members, tournaments and competitor results.
-Members can be imported from a FELIX csv file.
+Members can be imported from Excel documents.

-Tournament registration and management is currently being handled by a set of programmed Excel documents that is able to export a csv with all matches and related data (competitor, points, match number, et.c.).
 Our web application has a tournament importer that adds all match results to existing members.
+The administrator can also add scores to competitors manually to update the ranking list.

 An API is also being actively developed and first steps have been taking in iOS/Android app development.